 "Private-to-private" corruption acts are acts that do not involve government officials.
 Although neither the OECD Convention nor the FCPA (defined above) address the issue of private corruption/bribery, such acts are strictly prohibited under the ArcelorMittal Code of Business Conduct and these Anti-Corruption Guidelines.
-Private corruption also constitutes a criminal offence in many countries, such as the countries which have ratified the Criminal Law Convention on Corruption of the Council of Europe.
+Private corruption also constitutes a criminal offence in many countries, such as the countries which have ratified the Criminal Law Convention on Corruption of the Council of Europe (see for example the relevant provisions of the UK Bribery Act or of the Luxembourg Criminal Code).